 Unlike laws, taboos tend to be unwritten, and they vary widely from one context to the next.
 A person might work for one organization where heated political debates are the norm and another where political talk is implicitly forbidden, for example.
 Because we are likely to lack a systematic framework for dealing with taboo issues, we may be confused about whether to accept, address, or break them.

 Sweeping taboos under the rug generally only prolongs conflict.
-In Negotiating the Nonnegotiable, Shapiro recommends three steps that can help us bring taboos to the surface of our minds and our negotiations.
+In Negotiating the Nonnegotiable, Shapiro recommends three negotiating strategies that can help us bring taboos to the surface of our minds and our negotiations.

 Step 1: Increase you awareness of the taboos.